The UK Censuses

 Major customers include departments of national and local government, and providers of services such as health and education.

-The main geographies directly associated with the census are Output Areas (OAs) and Super Output Areas (SOAs).
-Output Areas are the base unit for census data releases.
+The main geographies directly associated with the Census are output areas (OA) and super output areas (SOA).
+Output areas are the base unit for Census data releases.

 ONS offers a range of 2011 Census geography products for England and Wales including:

-For further information contact ONS Geography or visit the web page '2011 Census Geography Products for England and Wales'.
+For further information visit the web page '2011 Census geography products for England and Wales'.

 Households in England and Wales received their 2011 Census questionnaire through the post and returned them by post or online .
-Only communal establishments, for example, care homes, and special groups (such as travellers) had their census questionnaires hand delivered.
+Only communal establishments, for example, care homes, and special groups (such as travellers) had their Census questionnaires hand delivered.
 Individuals within communal establishments also had the option of completing their questionnaire online following the same process as that used by households.
-There was no requirement to produce a set of 2011 Enumeration Districts but EDs were used for data collection for the 2001 Census and for data collection and outputs for the 1991 Census.
+There was no requirement to produce a set of 2011 enumeration districts but ED were used for data collection for the 2001 Census and for data collection and outputs for the 1991 Census.

-OAs have been used for data collection and output of census data since the 2001 Census
+OA have been used for data collection and output of Census data since the 2001 Census